167th Airlift Wing: History

 Initially, the base at the Eastern West Virginia Regional Airport had only one hangar, a motor pool, and a supply building.
 Many major additions have since been made to the base, including a fire hall, base operations building, nose dock, civil engineering building, corrosion control/fuel cell facility, engine shop, aerospace ground equipment shop, barracks, clinic, avionics shop and aerial port building.

-On Sunday, 8 July 1984, the 167th Tactical Airlift Group reached 100,000 hours of safe flying, only the fifth Air Guard unit to achieve this goal.
-In 1987, the unit received an Operational Readiness Inspection (ORI) from the Military Airlift Command.
-The unit received eight Outstanding, twelve Excellent and one Satisfactory rating among the various components of the unit.
+On Sunday, 8 July 1984, the group reached 100,000 hours of safe flying, only the fifth Air Guard unit to achieve this goal.
+In 1987, the unit received an Operational Readiness Inspection from Military Airlift Command.
+The unit received eight outstanding, twelve excellent and one satisfactory rating among the various components of the unit.
 Other awards during this period include the fourth Air Force Outstanding Unit Award received in 1988 and the Distinguished Unit Flying Award from the National Guard Association in 1989.

 The conversion in July 1989 to the newer C-130E broadened the group's capabilities with the ability to airdrop during adverse weather and transport an additional 20,000 pounds of cargo.

 In 1990, the unit came to the aid of communities, providing relief efforts for victims of Hurricane Hugo and the California earthquake.
 Supplies were also flown to Puerto Rico, which had been devastated by the hurricane.
 Also in 1990, members of the Aeromedical Evacuation Flight, Mobile Aerial Port Squadron, Tactical Airlift Squadron and Consolidated Aircraft Maintenance Squadron, along with support personnel from other areas were the first called to volunteer to take part in Operation Desert Shield.
 They did so, with many leaving on only a few hours' notice.

-Reorganization and realignment put the 167th in the Air Combat Command during this time frame.
+Reorganization and realignment put the 167th's mobilization with Air Combat Command during this time frame.
 Another first for the 167th was the receipt of a new C-130H-3 on 21 December 1994.
 Greeted by Santa Claus upon its arrival, the aircraft is the first new plane received by the unit in its history.
 Previous conversions had been to newer models, but not just off the assembly line.